samrocksc/next-e2e-scaffold/README.md

-# next-e2e-scaffold
+# Readme

-A scaffold for a next.js app w/e2e cypress
+This is a simple UI kit for setting up a next package with e2e and Jest testing